colevandersWands/mixiting/description.md

 ## Part 4: What's your hack?

 * Education needs to fit your context.
-What are your community's needs? constraints? strengths?
-Answering these questions is the first step.
+What are your community's needs? short-comings? strengths?
+Setting constructive constraints on your project is the first step to success.
 * Your students: what's their experience level coming in? what should they be able to do by the end? how can your course format complement their lives?
 * Teaching capacity: will you have experienced teachers availale? industry professionals? or is this a peer study course?
 * Funding: do you have access to funding for a coordinator/educational-director? for classrooms, materials and transportation?